-Ian Gold, PhD, is the Canada Research Chair in Philosophy and Psychiatry.
+Ian Gold is Associate Professor of Philosophy and Psychiatry at McGill University in Montreal.
+His research focuses on the study of delusions, social neuroscience, and on reductionism in psychiatry and neuroscience.
 He has published papers in the philosophy of psychiatry and the philosophy of neuroscience, and his current research concerns delusion in psychiatric and neurological illness.
 Prior to coming to McGill, he worked at Monash University in Melbourne.

 Choudhury, S., Gold, I., & Kirmayer, L. (2010).
 From brain image to the Bush Doctrine: Critical neuroscience and the political uses of neurotechnology.
 American Journal of Bioethics Neuroscience, 1(2), 17-19.